Graduate Admission and Graduate Studies

 All applicants should have a bachelor's degree in civil and/or environmental engineering or a closely related field from an institutution of recognized standing.
 The applicant can apply for Ph.D. program with or without a master's degree in civil and environmental engineering or a closely related field.
 Additional work may be required for applicants who lack the necessary background.
 The general test of the graduate record examination is mandatory.

 The presentation file of the 2021 graduate study information session gives useful information.

 Additional course work for applicants with a degree from other specialty areas:

 Additional course work may be prescribed as prerequisites upon faculty review and communicated with the student.
 The prerequisites must be completed before official admission to the graduate program.
-Qualified domestic students may be provisionally admitted, but these prerequisites must be completed within a certain time frame (usually within a year) to receive official admission.
-No provisional admission is available for international students.
-Please click on the linked pdf files for prerequisites of graduate admission relating to the construction engineering and management , environmental engineering, water resources engineering, and structural engineering programs.
+Qualified domestic students may be provisionally admitted, but these prerequisites must be completed within limited time frame (usually within a year) to receive official admission.
+Provisional admission is not available for international students.
+Please refer to the linked pdf files for prerequisites of graduate admission relating to the construction engineering and management , environmental engineering, water resources engineering, and structural engineering programs.

 For more information, please contact:

 Graduate Program Officer